 While I didn’t have a chance to try their food, the brewery offers a full dining menu.
 If you have a chance to visit when the weather is nice, don’t miss their fantastic outdoor patio and bar.

-Looking for more great breweries in Pennsylvania?
-Check out the list of our favorite Bucks County breweries, craft breweries in Harrisburg, our favorite breweries in Lancaster, PA, and our top picks in Pittsburgh.
+Looking for more great PA breweries?
+Check out the list of our favorite Bucks County breweries, craft breweries in Harrisburg, our favorite breweries in the Lehigh Valley, and our top picks in Pittsburgh.